Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I usually get a galette with egg, cheese, and artichoke followed by a salted caramel crepe for dessert, along with their delicious homemade cider.

-Make a reservation in advance if possible (they finally do online reservations, but only two weeks in advance); if not, try showing up when they open at 11:00 AM.
+Make a reservation in advance if possible (they finally do online reservations, but only two weeks in advance).
+If not, try showing up early before the lunch rush (they open at 9 AM).

 My friend Jodi creates extremely well-researched gluten-free travel cards that communicate what you can and can’t eat in the local language.
 Here’s the French card.
 Well worth the investment!